 Let’s take a look at the Sage pattern which resembles the way complex organisms a.k.a. systems operate today.

-But first things first, what is the saga pattern?
+But first things first, what is the saga software pattern?

 A saga pattern is a sequence of local transactions where each transaction updates data within a single service.
 The first transaction in a saga is initiated by an external request corresponding to the system operation, and then each subsequent step is triggered by the completion of the previous one.